XuYifan98/CWTVLAD/README.md

 pip install --upgrade https://github.com/unlimblue/KNN_CUDA/releases/download/0.2/KNN_CUDA-0.2-py3-none-any.whl
 ```

-The networks is VGG-16/MobileNetV3-Large + CWTVLAD, trained on Pitts30k dataset.
+The network is VGG-16/MobileNetV3-Large + CWTVLAD, trained on Pitts30k dataset.
 The dimension of the global descriptor is 4096.